manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 - the frame_id to: base_scan

 ## **3. Launch usb_cam node**
-We have created a speciffic launch file to open properly the camera To launch the raspicam sensor, execute:
+The usb-camera sensor is directly connected to the USB port of Rock5b board.
+We have created a speciffic launch file to open properly the camera
+To launch the raspicam sensor, execute:
 ```shell
 roslaunch rubot_mecanum_description usb_cam_rock.launch